farzadghanei/fishion/README.rst

 ``fishion`` is a `fish shell <https://fishshell.com>`_ function to provide the concept of sessions.
-Sessions isolate command history and allow minor customizations.
+Sessions isolate command history and allow minor customization.
 This helps to stay focused on the context of the session.

 Usage
 =====